 Dr. Branche points out that digitization has changed the clinical workflow from physician-patient encounter to physician-EMR-patient encounter.
-So is the EMR the elephant in room of the medical profession?
+So is the EMR the elephant in the room of the medical profession?
 Do digitized processes in the clinical environment eliminate the caring part of medicine?

 Dr. Branche suggests that we’ve evolved into the new frontier of healthcare, where providing that necessary element of compassion in an EMR-centric practice, might be just one more box to click.

 Here’s a note to doctors: You’re doing it wrong.

 The problem lies in the immersive nature of digital technology, as well as a lack of training in how to balance filling in the blanks in an EMR template with face-to-face communications with patients.

 Before casting stones at the medical profession, start thinking about how hard is to find that balance in your own life, and the struggle to put down your iPhone to have dinner with your family.
 Or, how hard it is to get your teenager to put down his or her phone — ever.

 Medical Economics sums up the problem as, “In addition, society has changed.
 With all our electronic devices, we don’t relate to one another with the same compassion that we might have in the past.”